California Credit Card Debt Attorney

-Always remember you have rights and that you have want they want: money.
+Always remember you have rights and that you have what they want: money.
 They know that bankruptcy will wipe out their claim.
 They know that collection lawsuits are not profitable for them.
-Do not pay any amounts to anyone who won’t or can’t prove what is owed.
-Nor should you pay anyone to “get them off your back”.
-FITZGERALD & CAMPBELL can get them off your back and help you decide who, what, when, or even IF, to pay.
+Do not pay any amounts to anyone who won’t or can’t prove what is owed, nor should you pay anyone to “get them off your back”.
+Fitzgerald & Campbell, APLC can get them off your back and help you decide who, what, when, or even IF, to pay.

 Featured Case Results

 - A $1,526.94 Riverbend Cash account settled for $100.00 (savings of 65%!)

 - A $9,840.00 JMS Associates account settled for $4,800.00 (savings of over 51%!)

 - A $29,555.87 National Collegiate Student Loan Trust account settled for $15,000.00 (savings of over 50%!)